AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimized-filtering-content-update.md

 ---
 # Updating your Content Fragments for optimized GraphQL Filtering {#updating-content-fragments-for-optimized-graphql-filtering}

-To optimize the performance of your GraphQL filters you need to run a procedure to update your Content Fragments.
+To optimize the performance of your GraphQL filters, run a procedure to update your Content Fragments.

 >[!NOTE]
 >
->After updating your Content Fragments you can follow the recommendations for [Optimizing GraphQL Queries](/help/headless/graphql-api/graphql-optimization.md).
+>After updating your Content Fragments, you can follow the recommendations for [Optimizing GraphQL Queries](/help/headless/graphql-api/graphql-optimization.md).

 ## Prerequisites {#prerequisites}